 It’s important to realize that this process takes time.
 The longer you focus on these credit building strategies, the more positive of an impact you’ll see reflected in your credit report — it’s worth it in the long run.

 Your payment history accounts for 35% of your credit score, so it’s crucial to make on time payments to rebuild your credit.

 What types of financial products can help me rebuild my credit after bankruptcy?

 The most important thing after bankruptcy is taking the right measures to improve your credit history.
 Only apply for a product when you’re confident you’ll meet the eligibility requirements and can manage the account responsibly.
 Remember that it could take time before a lender is willing to approve your credit application after bankruptcy, so try to have patience.

 Some different types of credit that can help improve your creditworthiness after bankruptcy include:

 - Secured personal loans.
 There are two types of secured loans you can take, one option lets you borrow against money that you already have in savings, the other option is a credit building secured loan.
 This sees you making payments until the loan has been paid back, at that point you have access to the money.

 - Secured credit cards.
-Secured credit cards are a useful financial tool for consumers who’re trying to rebuild their credit.
-The way it works is you deposit money with a lender and then that amount becomes your credit limit.
+Useful financial tools for consumers who’re trying to rebuild their credit are secured credit cards.
+The way they work is you deposit money with a lender and then that amount becomes your credit limit.
 So if you deposit $300 and the annual fee is $29, your available credit limit is $271.
-Keep in mind that with secured cards, annual fees and interest rates may be higher than usual.
+With secured cards, annual fees and interest rates may be higher than usual.
 After making payments and staying in good standing for 12 to 24 months, request to move to an unsecured credit card.

 - Retail or gas credit cards.
 Both store credit cards and gas credit cards generally have high rates of approval.
 However, be aware that they’ll also come with unfavorable interest rates.
 It’s important to pay your balance in full each month to avoid any extra charges due to interest.